-Websites can record what you do online by tracking your IP (Internet Protocol) address is logged when you go places online, leading back to you.
-Install a VPN on Chrome to replace your IP with the VPN server’s.
+Websites can record what you do online by tracking your IP (Internet Protocol) address.
+This address also leads back to you.
+Install a VPN Chrome extension to replace your real IP address with an IP from a VPN server.

-A quality VPN like Surfshark operates under a strict no-logs policy and even maintains servers that would go blank if anyone tried to seize them.
+A quality and paid VPN like Surfshark operates under a strict no-logs policy.
+It even maintains servers that would go blank if anyone tried to seize them.
 Plus, unlike free VPNs, a paid VPN allows you unlimited bandwidth for all your devices.

-When a school, dorm, workplace, or other similar internet supplier blocks your access, they use fairly simple methods.
+When a school, dorm, workplace, or other similar internet supplier blocks your online activity, they use fairly simple methods.
 Using a Chrome VPN proxy extension helps you bypass them - and many others.

-Some countries block access to regular websites like Facebook and Instagram.
-However, a VPN - even a Chrome VPN, a reliable VPN connection can get past these restrictions and access censored websites.
+Some countries prevent search engines from accessing regular websites like Facebook and Instagram.
+However, even through a Chrome VPN, a reliable VPN connection can get past these restrictions and access censored websites.

 Surfshark does not encourage using a VPN in any way that would potentially violate the Terms of Service of other service providers.

 There are many VPN protocols out there, but the one everyone’s talking about right now is WireGuard.
 It’s fast, secure, sleek, and fits every occasion like a black t-shirt would, and works on every device.

 A VPN protocol impacts your speed, but so does the distance to the server.
-With Surfshark’s 3200+ servers (1Gbps port or better) in 65+ countries, one will always be nearby.
+With Surfshark’s 3200+ servers (some with 10Gbps ports) in 95+ countries, one will always be nearby.
 You can also choose to connect to the fastest server automatically.

-How do I set up a VPN extension for Chrome?
+How do I set up a VPN proxy extension for Chrome?

-The process of getting a VPN extension for Chrome is very simple:
+The process of getting a Chrome VPN proxy extension is very straightforward:

-- Find a VPN app on the Google Play Store.
+- Find a VPN app on the Chrome Web Store.